 I work with people of all kinds of skill levels, from absolute beginners to people who know Photoshop better than I do in certain ways.
 Participants need not know anything about digital photography, the only requirement is a will to learn, and the motivation to put in to practice the ideas and concepts I teach.

 The keyboard of my 13-inch MacBook Air equipped with Photoshop CC and Adobe’s other leading programs: Lightroom, InDesign, Illustrator and Dreamweaver.

 I feel it’s best to teach and learn on your own equipment.
 That way, I can look over your digital photography process from beginning to end; from image acquisition (your digital camera or scanner), your computer and the calibration of your monitor, on up to your printer, or your habits of working with digital photo labs.
-Otherwise, I can teach anywhere with my MacBook Air and Photoshop CC.
+Otherwise, I can teach anywhere with my MacBook Air and the latest versions of Photoshop and Lightroom CC.

 I’m in the habit of starting at 11:00 am and continuing until 7:00 pm, though we can start whenever you wish: lessons can be arranged any time: the morning, at night, during the week, the afternoon, on weekends.